FlatFilers/demo-agent/documents/simple.md

-# About this Simple Demo
+# Try Flatfile

 ---

 Welcome, to Flatfile.

-This is Basic Space, configured to as an interactive tour to show you around.
+This is Basic Space, configured as an interactive tour to show you around.

 Let's begin by first getting acquainted with what you're seeing here in the sidebar.